kubb-labs/kubb/docs/plugins/development/system.md

 ### api

-Add some extra functionality to your plugin, here you can even using functions which is not possible with `options`.
+Add some extra functionality to your plugin, here you can even use functions which is not possible with `options`.

 - **Type:** `(this: Omit<PluginContext, "addFile">) => object` <br/>